TaraSassel/TaraSassel/README.md

 - Vehicle Data <br />
 - Fraud Data <br />

 <p>The data provided is already divided into test and training data.
 However, the fraud data was only provided for the training dataset.
-It was decided to divide the training data as well into test and training data because of this reason.
-This helped me to evaluate the models using a confusion matrix.</p>
+In order to evaluate the model performance it was decided to divide the training dataset as well.
+This evaluation was carried out by creating a confusion matrix and calculating the F1 score, accuracy,  precision and recall.</p>

 _**Fraud Overview**_
 <p align="center" width="30%" height = "100%">